Skip to content

 Monday Night Football stays on ESPN and ABC.
 It’s not available through Prime Video.
 If you want MNF, you need ESPN Unlimited or a TV provider that carries ESPN.

-The two services can coexist on the same Fire TV device.
+The two services coexist on the same Fire TV device without any conflict.
 I watch Thursday Night Football on Prime Video and then switch to the ESPN app for UFC events on Saturday nights.
-They’re separate apps with separate subscriptions, but your Fire TV handles both without any conflict.
+Amazon’s official press release confirms that Prime Video’s sports content operates on a completely separate rights structure from ESPN, with no programming overlap between the two services.

 #How to Bundle ESPN With Disney+ and Hulu

 Disney owns ESPN, so they offer bundle pricing that can save you money if you use multiple Disney streaming services.
 The old $13.99 bundle no longer exists.
-Here are the current options:
+Disney’s official pricing page confirms that the current bundle lineup is as follows:

 BundleMonthly PriceWhat’s Included